jfodera/Weather-Music/lab5/README.md

       the actual .env file) because the path returned by __DIR__ was the same as the one in the require statement and I got those confused initially.
 This makes my VM safer as the passwords are no longer visible by just viewing the source code.
       I learned about this on page 57 of the book.

+   Added an baseline IAM (Identity and Access Management)
+      Created username and password conventions so that only people with an account can acsess the site.
+      plan:
+         connect to db
+         build register page (index)
+         then login page

    Added MFA so users can only acsess by adding email
       plan:
-         sends verification email as soon as you enter email split click to fetch apis and other page into 2 pages
+         sends verification email as soon as you enter email, must verify to get past, once3 you do that login is good

          enter your email:
          *Must verify email to get past*